Pickleball: What it is and Why You Should Play?

 Why Pickleball is So Popular

-Even those who aren't familiar with other racket games can pick up Pickleball because the rules are quite easy.
+Even those unfamiliar with other racket games can pick up Pickleball because the rules are pretty easy.

 It appeals to a bigger crowd than other sports because it's a game anyone with some mobility can play.
 You don't have to be able to run fast or hit the ball hard to enjoy (and win) Pickleball games.